microsoft/AI2BMD/README.md

 ## Overview

 AI<sup>2</sup>BMD is a program for efficiently simulating protein molecular dynamics with *ab initio* accuracy.
-This repository contains datasets, simulation programs, and public materials related to AI<sup>2</sup>BMD.
+This repository contains simulation programs, datasets, and public materials related to AI<sup>2</sup>BMD.

 <img src="https://github.com/microsoft/AI2BMD/blob/resources/images/ai2bmd_logo.png?raw=true" width=50%>

 ## AI<sup>2</sup>BMD Setup Guide

 The source code of AI<sup>2</sup>BMD is hosted in this repository.
-To streamline the user experience, we package the source code and runtime libraries into a Docker image, and provide a Python launcher program to simplify the deployment process.
+We package the source code and runtime libraries into a Docker image, and provide a Python launcher program to simplify the setup process.
 To run the simulation program, you don't need to clone this repository.
 Simply download `scripts/ai2bmd` and launch it (Python >=3.7 is required).

 ```shell